My Story

 Discipline, Structure, and Accountability

-Before coaching teams through complexity, Kip served as a Security Forces officer in the United States Air Force — managing weapons accountability, training shift personnel, and helping lead shift-level operations at Columbus AFB, Mississippi.
+Before coaching teams through complexity, Kip served as a Security Forces / Law Enforcement Specialist in the United States Air Force — managing weapons accountability, training shift personnel, and leading shift-level operations at Columbus AFB, Mississippi.

 Chapter 2 · Systems Thinking at Scale